Eric Stout: Kansas City Royals

 Stout began 2018 back with Omaha.
-He was called up to the Major Leagues on April 24, 2018.
+He was promoted to the Major Leagues for the first time on April 24, 2018.
 He is the only MLB player to be born in Glen Ellyn, Illinois Stout was designated for assignment on September 5, and later released on September 10.

-San Diego Padres

-On January 4, 2019, Stout signed a minor league contract with the San Diego Padres.
-He was released on March 27, 2019.

 Kansas City T-Bones

+On January 4, 2019, Stout signed a minor league contract with the San Diego Padres organization.
+He was released prior to the start of the season on March 27.

-On April 1, 2019, Stout signed with the Kansas City T-Bones of the independent American Association.
+On April 1, 2019, Stout signed with the Kansas City T-Bones of the independent American Association of Independent Professional Baseball.
+He made two starts for Kansas City, posting a 1-1 record and 3.00 ERA with 13 strikeouts over nine innings of work.

 Cincinnati Reds

 On May 31, 2019, Stout's contract was purchased by the Cincinnati Reds.
-He became a free agent following the 2019 season.
+He spent the remainder of the year with the Triple–A Louisville Bats, also appearing in one game for the Double–A Chattanooga Lookouts.
+In 20 contests for Louisville, Stout posted a 6.27 ERA with 52 strikeouts across 60 1/3 innings.
+He elected free agency following the season on November 4.

 Chicago Dogs

 On March 4, 2020, Stout re-signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
 The T-Bones were not selected to compete in the condensed 60-game season due to the COVID-19 pandemic.
 However, he was later drafted by the Chicago Dogs in the 2020 dispersal draft.
-Stout was released on July 31, 2020.
+Stout was released on July 31.

 Kansas City Monarchs

 On January 20, 2021, Stout signed with the Kansas City Monarchs of the American Association of Professional Baseball.
-Stout recorded a 2-1 record and 1.96 ERA across 4 appearances for Kansas City.
+Stout recorded a 2–1 record and 1.96 ERA across 4 appearances for Kansas City.

 Miami Marlins

-On June 6, 2021, Stout’s contract was purchased by the Miami Marlins organization.
+On June 6, 2021, Stout's contract was purchased by the Miami Marlins organization.
 He was assigned to the Triple-A Jacksonville Jumbo Shrimp.
-In 7 appearances for Jacksonville, Stout was 0-2 with a 10.19 ERA and 21 strikeouts.
+In 7 appearances for Jacksonville, Stout was 0–2 with a 10.19 ERA and 21 strikeouts.
 On August 12, Stout was released by the Marlins.